 New maps could improve Democrats' chances in Pennsylvania

 HARRISBURG, Pa.
-(AP) -- Democrats' chances at picking up congressional seats in Pennsylvania likely would improve under new models of district boundaries drawn to replace the Republican-drawn boundaries thrown out in a high-stakes gerrymandering court case, independent analysts said Friday.
+(AP) -- Democrats' chances at picking up congressional seats in Pennsylvania would likely improve under new proposals redrawing district boundaries to replace the ones thrown out in a gerrymandering case.

 Republicans and independent analysts came to the same conclusion Friday, hours after Democratic Gov. Tom Wolf and others submitted maps on a state Supreme Court deadline.

 An analysis conducted through PlanScore.org concludes that Democrats' proposed maps would reduce the partisan tilt in the boundaries that currently favor Republicans, although their maps still largely favor Republicans.
 Pennsylvania's 6-year-old congressional district map is widely viewed as among the nation's most gerrymandered.